 The following are signs of periodontal (gum) disease, and you should contact your dentist if you experience any of these:

-A dental implant is used to replace teeth with a titanium post placed in the jawbone, and either a single porcelain restoration (crown) for one missing tooth, or it is attached to an implant supported bridge or denture for multiple missing teeth.
+A dental implant is used to replace teeth.
+A dental implant includes a titanium post placed in the jawbone.
+It is attached to either a single porcelain restoration (crown) for one missing tooth or a bridge or denture for multiple missing teeth.